 1. Prepare Your Lawn and Porch

 While the project is underway, roofers are on your property and on your roof.
-Although they park a dumpster onsite for disposing of old materials, it is typical for some debris, nails, and even old shingles to fall into your landscaping and outdoor space (but don’t worry, your roofer will go through at the end to pick up any stray metals).
+Although they park a dumpster onsite for disposing of old materials, it’s typical for some debris, nails, and even old shingles to fall into your landscaping and outdoor space (but don’t worry, your roof building contractor will go through at the end to pick up any stray metals).
 Clear all toys, furniture, and equipment from your porch, yard, and garden.
-If you have plants that are especially fragile or require special care, let your roofing manager know so that they can lay down tarps over anything you want to protect.
+If you have plants that are especially fragile or require special care, let your roofing general contractor know so that they can lay down tarps over anything you want to protect.

 2. Temporary Parking Changes

 Since it may be difficult to access your garage or driveway during the project, please move your vehicles to the street or an alternative parking spot the night before the project begins.
 Plan to park them there when you return from work or running errands as well.
 If you can’t park in your street, you may need to make arrangements to park elsewhere.
 If you anticipate that your contractor will have difficulty parking on your property, tell them in advance.